-Kinematic evidence for top quark pair production in W+multijet events in pp¯ collisions at √s =1.8 TeV
+Kinematic evidence for top quark pair production in W+multijet events in pp-bar collisions at sqrt s =1.8 TeV.

 Additional Document Info